goblinchess/GoblinChessChromiaBackend/README.md

 The "light modules" don't have any dependencies to entities.
 They are fast/easy to test automatically.
 The "heavy modules" are harder to unit test, since they will need extensive preparation of data before each test.

 #### Core Modules
- the logic of the code is  Here are some core conepts:
+Below the most important modules are listed:
 - **Main**: All operations and queries are defined in here.
 It's the entry point to the dApp.
 - **Game**: Contains the entities `game`, `player` and the connection table `player_game`.
 Also handles various statistics for finished games.
 - **Challenge/Lobby**: These are the only two ways to create a new game.
 - **Turn**: Turn progression with card/move/neutral phases.
-- **Piece**: Controlse the life-cycle of the pieces.
+- **Piece**: Controls the life-cycle of the pieces.
 Contains enities like `alive`, `limbo` and `dead`.
 - **Move**: Traditional chess piece movement validation, with extra rules for enchanted pieces.
 - **Card**: Spell casting mechanics and effect resolution.
 - **Board**: Keeping the board in memory during an operation is usually the most performant alternative.
 We use the `board_positions_all` struct to pass this information around.
-- **Check**: Chess rule validation expanding on the traditional ones, since the cards (especially portals) effect the checkmate calculation.
+- **Check**: Chess rule validation expanding on the traditional ones, since the cards (especially portals) affect the checkmate calculation.
-- **Event**: Events are immutable, an can be used for replay functionality.
+- **Event**: Events are immutable, and can be used for replay functionality.
 This means old games can be analyzed by looking at (only) the event entities.

 ### Turn Structure